Marine Chemistry & Geochemistry

 2001 - B.A. in Marine Science, Biology - University of San Diego

-My research addresses questions that focus on the contribution of Bacteria and Archaea to the health and ecology of marine organisms.
-I am also interested in how animal-associated microbes reflect the alterations occuring in their surrounding marine environment.
+I am a marine microbial ecologist, and my research addresses questions that focus on the contribution of microorganisms to the health and ecology of marine animals that are targets for conservation efforts.
+I am also interested in how these animal-associated microbes reflect the climate and anthropogenic-induced alterations occurring in their surrounding marine environment.
 My current research uses a combination of field measurements and observations and laboratory experiments and relies on diverse methodology (cultivation, genomic, metagenomic and bioinformatic) to examine the microbiomes of reef-building corals and marine mammals.

 April, 2014: Evan Kovacs & Chad Smith published an article about our 2012 cruise to Micronesia in Diver magazine (Vol. 39, #3).